 Vienna is the main filming hub, with a wealth of resources.
 Crews are experienced and usually speak fluent English.
-However, Downhill line producer Jo Homewood says it was more difficult to find production office crew — they do exist but many are working on longer-term TV projects.
+Production office crew may be scarce as many are working on longer-term TV projects.
 Equipment rental is generally easy, including through Arri in Vienna.

-Austria is well connected internally by both air and land, partly because of its thriving tourism industry.
+Austria is well connected internally by air and land, and has a thriving tourism industry.
 International flights connect to several of the country’s key cities.

 Marijana Stoisits, managing director, Vienna Film Commission: firstname.lastname@example.org